Skip to main content

 Marie Sklodowska-Curie Actions (MSCA)

-In addition to individual Studentships , MSCAs help to develop training networks, promote inter-institutional mobility of human resources and fund mobility programmes with an internationalization orientation.
-Support provided by Marie Skłodowska-Curie Actions is available for all stages of a research career.
-Beneficiaries include researchers at doctoral level and later in their careers.
+In addition to Studentships , MSCA helps develop training networks, promote inter-institutional mobility of human resources, and fund mobility programs with a focus on internationalization.
+Support is available through Marie Skłodowska-Curie Actions for all stages of a research career.
+Beneficiaries include doctoral researchers and those at more advanced stages of their careers.

-• Postdoctoral Fellowships (IF) for more experienced researchers who want to further their careers by working abroad.
+• Postdoctoral Fellowships (IF) for more experienced researchers who aspire to further their careers by working abroad.

-• Research and Innovation Staff Exchange (RISE) for short-term inter-institutional mobility of human resources between academic, industrial and commercial organizations around the world.
+• Research and Innovation Staff Exchange (RISE) for short-term interinstitutional mobility of human resources between academic, industrial, and commercial organizations worldwide.

-• Cofunding of regional, national and international programs (COFUND) provides organizations with additional funds for their own research training (doctoral) and career development (post-doctoral) programs.
+• Co-funding of regional, national, and international programs (COFUND) provides organizations with additional funds for their own researcher training (doctoral) and career development (postdoctoral) programs.

-• MSCA and Citizens (CITIZENS) (formerly Researchers' Night) is an annual Europe-wide public event dedicated to citizen science and fun science learning.
+• MSCA and Citizens (CITIZENS) (formerly Researchers' Night) is an annual public event at European level dedicated to citizen science and fun science learning.
 Around 30 countries and 300 cities are involved.

-The 2023-24 work program includes 5 Destinations (packages of actions designed to contribute to their objectives and expected impacts).
+The 2023-24 work programincludes 5 Destinations (packages of actions designed to contribute to its objectives and expected impacts).
 Each Destination will be implemented through Calls.
-Each Call will include one or more topics.
+Each Call one or more topics.

-• INFRA-DEV: a framework of well-functioning European research infrastructures.
+• INFRA-DEV: a framework for well-functioning European research infrastructures.

-• INFRA-EOSC: implement an operational, open EOSC ecosystem under the FAIR (Findable-Accessible-Interoperable-Reusable) principles.
+• INFRA-EOSC: implementing an operational, open EOSC ecosystem based on the FAIR principles (Findable-Accessible-Interoperable-Reusable).

-• INFRA-SERV: research infrastructure services to support research, accelerate the green and digital transformation and advance fundamental knowledge.
+• INFRA-SERV: research infrastructure services to support research, accelerate green and digital transformation, and advance fundamental knowledge.

-• INFRA-TECH: next generation scientific instrumentation, tools, methods and advanced digital solutions.
+• INFRA-TECH: next generation of scientific instrumentation, tools, methods, and advanced digital solutions.

 • INFRA-NET: network connectivity – enabling collaboration without borders.

-A set of different funding instruments aimed at i) connectivity and networking at human resources and institutional level (COST and Twinning), ii) balanced circulation of brains in Europe (ERA-Chairs, and ERA Policy linked to MSCA), iii) institutional and regional reform and transformation (Teaming and Excellence Universities), iv) articulation between science and the business sector (Excellence Hubs and EIC Accelarator) and v) empowerment and inclusion (Support to NCPs, "Hop On", Seal of Excellence).
+A set of different funding instruments aimed at i) connectivity and networking at the human resources and institutional levels (COST and Twinning), ii) balanced brain circulation in Europe (ERA-Chairs, and ERA Policy linked to MSCA), iii) institutional and regional reform and transformation (Teaming and Excellence Universities), iv) articulation between science and the business sector (Excellence Hubs and EIC Accelerator), and v) capacity building and inclusion (Support for NCPs, "Hop On," Seal of Excellence).
 The main Widening actions are described below:

-• ERA-CHAIRS: bringing excellence to institutions by attracting renowned scientists and their teams as actors of change to universities or R&D institutions in Widening countries.
-Projects worth around €2.5 M over 5-6 years.
+• ERA-CHAIRS: bringing excellence to institutions by attracting renowned scientists and their teams as agents of change to universities or R&D institutions in widening countries.
+Projects of around €2.5 million for 5-6 years.

-To receive all the information on the work programs, the Calls calendar and the events held, subscribe to our mailing list here.
+To receive all information regarding work programs, Calls schedules Calls events, sign up for our mailing list here.